dynnian/neodotfiles/README.md

 ## Credits

-dwm is made by the suckless guys at [https://suckless.org](https://suckless.org)
+- dwm and the suckless tools available here are made by the suckless guys at [https://suckless.org](https://suckless.org).
+- herbe is made by dudik and available [here](https://github.com/dudik/herbe).
+- tiramisu is made by Sweets and available [here](https://github.com/Sweets/tiramisu).

 ## License